Sewer56/DearImguiSharp/README.md

 Aside from capitalization being modified to match general C# code using CppSharp, the library API should exactly match the original source library.

-All structures reside in the `DearImguiSharp` namespace.
+- All structures reside in the `DearImguiSharp` namespace.
-All functions reside in the `DearImguiSharp.ImGui` class.
+- All functions reside in the `DearImguiSharp.ImGui` class.
+- Some custom defined functions reside in `DearImguiSharp.ImGui.Custom`.
+These are hand-generated for user convenience; but might not be up to date

 ```csharp
 using DearImguiSharp;